 What brought you to Bali?

-Pacha Mama is a very innovative concept not only in terms of the cuisine but also in terms of the general ambience, it is not your typical Mexican restaurant but whoever has had the chance to visit Mexico will immediately feel transported there by our flavors, the quality of our products, the friendliness and professionalism of our staff and the concept as a whole.
+Pacha Mama is a very innovative concept not only in terms of the cuisine but also in terms of the general ambiance, it is not your typical Mexican restaurant but whoever has had the chance to visit Mexico will immediately feel transported there by our flavors, the quality of our products, the friendliness and professionalism of our staff and the concept as a whole.

 I feel extremely lucky of being able to share the magical journey that it has been the creation and day to day of La Pacha Mama with partners that have turned into friends and with colleagues that have turned into my little family in the Island of Gods.